JerryXuEEE/Mygit/readme.txt

 GIt is a version control system.
+I wanna this text to be modified (first modification).
 Git is a free software.